-- If staples were used, your child's incision will be covered by a dry gauze dressing for the first few days after surgery.
-Your child's health care provider will tell you if and when you can remove this dressing.
-The staples will be removed at your child's follow-up appointment. - If dissolvable stiches are used, small strips of white tape (Steri-Strips[TM]) will cover the incisions and a dry gauze dressing will be placed over the Steri-Strips.
+- If closed with small strips of white tape (Steri-Strips[TM]), the dry gauze dressing over your child's incision is usually removed before your child goes home.
 A clear dressing (Opsite) is placed over the Steri-Strips[TM].
-This clear dressing stays on until your health care provider tells you to remove it, or until your child's follow-up appointment. - Your child may shower if approved by his or her doctor.
+This may have been done in the Operating Room.
+This clear dressing stays on until your health care provider tells you to remove it, or until your child's follow-up appointment. - Your child may shower if approved by his doctor.
 No tub baths are allowed until the doctor says it is okay.